msztolcman/versionner/README.md

 `versionner` helps manipulating version of the project.

-With one command you can update all required files with new version.
+With one command you can update all required files and git with new version.

 Current stable version
 ----------------------